-CARRY OVER OF SICK TIME
+CARRY OVER AND USE OF SICK TIME

 Sick time may be carried over from one year to the next.
-Full-time employees may accrue up tom72 days (i.e., 576 hours) of sick time.
-Part-time employees may use a maximum of 56 hours of sick time in a single calendar year.
+Full-time employees may accrue up to 72 days (i.e., 576 hours) of sick time.
+Only the first 56 hours of sick time used by an employee in a calendar year for reasons stated in this policy are considered covered by the New York State Paid Sick and Safe Leave Law